-Students will have the opportunity to work with a wide range of entities to support the creative economy - including performance spaces, regional planning entities, local cultural nonprofits, and statewide creative sector organizations (such as the Vermont Arts Council and Creative Network).
+Students will have the opportunity to work with a wide range of entities to support the creative economy - including performance spaces, regional planning entities, local cultural nonprofits, and statewide creative sector organizations.
 This course is a fantastic opportunity to get connected to the hundreds of arts organizations across Vermont.
 If you're hoping to build a career in the arts while supporting local communities this Community of Practice Course is for you.

-Time commitment: Students are expected to complete 120 hours of work for their community partner project (which is arouns 8-10 hours per week).
+Time commitment: Students are expected to complete at least 100 hours of work for their community partner project (which is around 8 hours per week) plus weekly class time and short, contextual assignments.
 This program is designed to match the amount of work required of a typical academic course.